Edgeberry/Edgeberry-Device-Hub/alignment.md

 - `provisioning-service/` owns MQTT bootstrap and certificate lifecycle.
 It may update DB via internal repositories shared with `api/` (from `shared/`).
 Exposes a D-Bus API for operations and emits signals for status.
 - `twin-service/` maintains digital twins (desired/reported state, deltas, reconciliation).
 Subscribes/publishes to twin topics and updates the DB via shared repositories.
 - `mqtt-broker/` config enforces mTLS, maps cert subject → device identity, and defines ACLs per topic family.
+    - Provisioning topics are open to any authenticated client (mTLS) at the broker layer; authorization is enforced by `provisioning-service` via whitelist UUID validation.
+This supports shared provisioning certificates.
 - All microservices expose stable D-Bus interfaces under a common namespace (e.g., `io.edgeberry.devicehub.*`).

 Interfaces (high level):